tingw55555/GameProjects/README.md

 The TarantuLad - Action Swinging Game

 The Odd One Out - Co-op, "Where's Waldo?"
 Game.

-(Completed in 3-Days)
+KAIROs - BulletHell with League of Legends Control